 The complex process of constructing a tutu, involving specific materials chosen for their distinct qualities, lies behind its beauty and grace.
 Tulle and netting, the primary fabrics used in tutu construction, each contribute distinct characteristics suitable for the garment.

-Tulle, an acceptable netting type with smaller spaces between threads, is often starched to achieve the desired stiffness needed for tutus.
+Tulle, a type of netting with smaller spaces between threads, is often starched to achieve the desired stiffness needed for tutus.
 On the other hand, netting is a nylon fabric with larger open spaces, providing tutu skirts with a different texture and feel.

 The iconic puffiness and structure of the tutu are achieved through the meticulous process of layering multiple tiers of tulle or netting, creating a tutu of many layers.